Ok, ok, ok!!! Stop what you’re doing, put everything on hold, and head immediately into your kitchen to pre-heat the oven.

 If you’re new here (or over on Instagram), welcome!
 I’m glad you’re here and now I bet you are too because you get to enjoy things like decadent ice cream sandwiches.

-If you’ve been here for a while, first, thanks, second, I’m so dang sorry it took me so dang long to post this recipe.
+If you’ve been here for a while, first, let me say thank you.
+And second, I’m so dang sorry it took me so dang long to post this recipe.

 You see, Fork in the Kitchen had its FIFTH birthday in March.
 March 22nd, to be exact.
 And if you haven’t yet successfully blocked out a greater part of 2020, then you’d remember that was about one week into being safer at home.